dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Christian Seberino:**
-well well put
+well put

 **Carlo Vicari:**
-yeah I'm
+yes I'm
 thinking to tackle but

 **Dr.Duncan Coutts:**
-uh idea about
+idea about
 assurance and formal stuff and reading things and so it starts from the premise that programs are in principle